HipsterBrown/wtfront-end/README.md

 - What tools should they know the get hired as a Front-End Developer?

 All this and more should be answered by hearing what the community thinks and creating discussions on the matter.

+The staging site for the app is on [Firebase](https://wtfront-end-dev.firebaseapp.com).
+Please check it out and report issues here.

+Thanks!